 So with Rob’s words in my ear, as both CEO of The Mind Clinic and in a private capacity, I have worked onsite with many organisations and businesses, promoting mental well-being among their staff, both through one-to-one sessions (over one thousand to date) and development days.

 My clients, past and present, include Southampton City Council; the NHS in various hospitals; Hurstpierpoint College; Seaford College; Eastbourne College; Abel & Cole; MRL Recruitment; Posturite; Expand Executive Search; Stanways Headteachers Consortium; Freddies Flowers, ABN AMRO and ING banks, to name but a few.

 Why is mind health important in business?
-Stress, depression and anxiety all impact on the workplace and the effects are often destructive, with in-house relationships and performance affected.
-For this reason, care of the staff’s mental health is increasingly recognised as crucial by enlightened businesses and CEOs.
-I offer such businesses and their employees, safe, insightful and confidential space in their work setting:
+Stress, depression and anxiety all impact on the workplace and the effects are often destructive, with in-house relationships, performance and morale affected; and stress-related absenteeism.
+For this reason, care of the staff’s mental health is increasingly recognised as crucial by enlightened leaders and CEOs.
+I offer organisations and their employees, safe, confidential and insightful space in their work setting:

 If you are considering business consultancy and would like to talk about it, please contact me here.

 ‘My name is Islay Downey.
 I’m Senior Parenting Practitioner for Southampton City Council and until I started meeting with Simon, I hadn’t appreciated the importance of receiving regular support.
 Simon’s ability to get to the root of situations is second to none.
 He allowed me the space to look at relationships within the work setting and the impact my home life was having on my work and vice versa.
 The result has been improved work output and a better work-life balance.
 I am now able to remain calm in situations and can take time to respond rather than react.
 My team has a manager they respect and can trust with their emotions.
 I cannot recommend Simon strongly enough.
 What he offers is badly needed in many work settings.’